digitalmoksha/motion_print/README.md

 ## Using NSLog

 Normally, `mp` will not print output when the app is run on the device.
-To enable output via NSLog, use `MotionPrint.enable_nslog`, or the `use_nslog: true` option:
+To enable output via NSLog, use `MotionPrint.enable_nslog`, or the `nslog: true` option:

 ```ruby
 def application(application, didFinishLaunchingWithOptions:launchOptions)